A guide to makers' shops and galleries

 It is a good idea to visit a shop before applying.
 What kind of area is it in?
 Does the street have good footfall?
 Is it next to other nice shops?
 If you can’t go in person, use Google Maps or Streetview to help!

 How easy is it to get to from where you live?
 Is there a loading area outside?
 How much is parking?
+Some shops will let you send your products by post instead of in person - are you comfortable with doing that and the cost involved?

+Do the staff seem confident in talking about the products?
+Some shops will let you put a small profile next to your items to explain a bit about them, but great staff will really help things sell.
 Are there enough staff?
 Sadly, shoplifting is a problem and there needs to be enough staff to keep an eye on things.

 What other items are sold in the shop?
 Will yours fit in with them?
 Is the quality good or a bit amateur?
+The curation of the shop is key and tells you a lot about the type of customers that will be going in.

 Does the shop have a website and can your items go on it?
 This could be a great bonus.